Anna Sale: Who knows about your student loan debt?

 I’m still not sure I’m gonna have kids because kids cost money!

-But I feel like at this point I need to live.
+But I also feel like at this point I need to live.

 And your student loans...they aren’t just about you.
-They are often a family affair, especially between you and your parents.
+They're often a family affair, especially between you and your parents.

 Isabelle: You know, I’ve sent them my budget.
-I show them how much utilities are, how much my rent is, how much I spend on food.
+I show them how much utilities are, you know, how much my rent is, how much I spend on food.
 I show them all of that.

 Isabelle is 27 years old.
 That’s not her real name.
 She lives in Vermont with her boyfriend, and she's paying off her student loans.
 Her parents took out loans for her too, and they agreed years ago that she'd eventually take over their payments.